Support Us Button Widget

 “I realize that fighting to be yourself is a superpower, and it’s gonna always put you in a beautiful position.”

 The pep rally closed out with a group selfie and some heartfelt handshakes from the two stars.
 Buzzing with excitement, students dispersed to eat lunch and explore the exhibit.
-Again, not to their knowledge, Keys and Swizz Beatz had plans to stick around.
-They joined students to pose for photos and discuss the collection among the gallery halls.
+Again, not to the students’ knowledge, Keys and Swizz Beatz had plans to stick around among the gallery halls.

 A group, primarily students, pose with musician and public figure Swizz Beatz in the special exhibit "Giants."

-Before wrapping up our own gallery viewing, we crossed paths with Swizz Beatz as he posed for photos and conversed with students and teachers.
+Before wrapping up our own gallery viewing, we crossed paths with Swizz Beatz as he posed for photos, shook hands, and conversed with students and teachers.

 Photo by RICtoday